teddyotieno/DMS-FrontEnd/README.md

 ## BACKEND
-  ## Express Routes
+# Express Routes

 The Express module was used to create the routes.
 The routes are defined in the file `index.js`.
 The server has to be        started for the routes to be accessible.
-Start the server by running `nodemon index.js` or `npm test`
+Start the server by running `node index.js` or `npm test`

-## Seeding
+# Seeding

-- Once all the dependencies have been installed.
-- Run `npm test` to seed all the models
+Seeding is done automatically once the surver has been spurned or you could also run  the `npm test` command.

-## Testing
+## TESTING

+All tests should run once you run the `npm test` command.

+# Backend-Tests

 - Make sure you have installed jasmine-node globally
 - Navigate towards the project directory
 - Run `npm test` to spurn the server as well as run the tests
+-
+# Frontend-Tests
+Frontend Tests are done implementing Karma, Sinon and Jasmine packages.

+## FRONTEND

+**AngularJS** is the frontend framework implemented.
+The views were designed using **Angular-material.**